Shree-Analyst/SafetyNet_Marketing_Analysis/README.md

 - Increase brand awareness
 - Generate new signups.

-ERD of the dataset can be found [here](https://raw.githubusercontent.com/Shree-Analyst/SafetyNet_Marketing_Analysis/main/ERD.png).

 For each campaign, we evaluate the following **North Star Metrics:**

 - **Click-Through-Rate (CTR)** - % of people who click on a link after seeing a campaign.
 - **Signup Rate**  - % of people who sign up to a plan after clicking on a link.
 - **Cost per Signup (CPS)** - amount in US$ it takes to convert a customer.

+ERD of the dataset can be found [here](https://raw.githubusercontent.com/Shree-Analyst/SafetyNet_Marketing_Analysis/main/ERD.png).

 # Executive Summary

 ![Dashboard](https://raw.githubusercontent.com/Shree-Analyst/SafetyNet_Marketing_Analysis/edit/Visualisations/Dashboard%20Top.png)

-Safety Net's North Star metrics were all in line with industry trends.
+Safety Net's **CTR was 9.39%, Signup Rate 1.92%, and CPS $3.68**, falling in line with industry benchmarks.

-### Overview of Findings
+### Insights & Recommendations

-- **4 campaigns generated 83% of all signups:** Health For All, Compare Health Coverage, #HealthyLiving, and #CoverageMatters.
+- **4 campaigns generated 83% of all signups**: Health For All, Compare Health Coverage, #HealthyLiving, and #CoverageMatters.
-- **CTR & Signup Rate split campaigns into 4 performance categories** - high CTR & high Signup Rate, low CTR & high Signup Rate, high CTR & low Signup Rate, low CTR & low Signup Rate.
+- **CTR & Signup Rate split campaigns into 4 performance categories**, based on contribution to increasing brand awareness & generating signups.
-- **One-fifth of marketing budget ($11k) spent on 2 underperforming campaigns** - #InsureYourHealth and Golden Years Security, indicating a core inefficiency.
+- **One-fifth of marketing budget ($11k) was spent on 2 underperforming campaigns** - #InsureYourHealth and Golden Years Security, indicating a core inefficiency of resource allocation.
-- **Campaign signup surges linked to campaign types** - Customer Testimonial type campaigns linked to a surge in Compare Health Coverage signups.
+- **Campaign signup surges linked to campaign types** - Customer Testimonial type campaigns are linked to a surge in monthly signups from Compare Health Coverage campaign.

-### Overview of Recommendations
-We recommend Safety Net's Marketing Team to:
-- **Reallocate budget to increase CTR by 17% and Signup Rate by 13%** - from #InsureYourHealth & Golden Years Security to Health For All & Compare Health Coverage.
-- **Extend Customer Testimonials campaign type, to generate signups at low CPS,** to other high-performing campaigns: Health For All, #CoverageMatters, and #HealthyLiving.
+We recommend Safety Net's Marketing Team to reallocate resources and adjust its marketing strategy based on campaign performance.
+This would **boost CTR by 17%, Signup Rate by 13%**, and lead to stronger efficiency gains.

 # Insights Deep Dive
 ## Insight 1: High vs Low Performing Campaigns